 Possible use cases for integration with Google Assistant

 I do not intend to cover all possible use cases here.
-I just want to point out a few popular scenarios that might apply to your business, or at least will move your imagination.
+I just want to point out a few popular scenarios that might apply to your business, or at least spark your imagination.

 - FAQ — The most straightforward scenario is an intelligent FAQ bot, which can share its “knowledge” and answer questions about your service or products.